-One immediately pressing direction for future work is to address the issue of sub-threshold signals, as this will be a major issue when Advanced Virgo comes online in 2016-2017.
-Using the full S/N time series in place of the autocorrelation function seems like a promising avenue; implementing this requires some infrastructure changes to both the matched filter pipeline and BAYESTAR.
-Along these lines, we also refer the reader to [65] for a similar, non-MCMC approach to rapid exploration of the full parameter space.
+One immediately pressing direction for future work is to address the issue of subthreshold signals, as this will be a major issue when Advanced Virgo comes online in 2016-2017.
+Using the full S/N time series in place of the autocorrelation function seems like a promising avenue; implementing this requires some infrastructure changes to both the matched-filter pipeline and BAYESTAR.
+Along these lines, we also refer the reader to Ref.
+[67] for a similar, non-MCMC approach to the rapid exploration of the full parameter space.

 A more open-ended question is how to account for spin precession.
-The simulations in [27] and in this paper featured extremely modest spins of $\chi \leq 0.05$ , consistent with the fastest known pulsars in binaries [66, 67].
+The simulations in Ref.
+[27] and in this paper featured extremely modest spins of $\chi \leq 0.05$ , consistent with the fastest known pulsars in binaries [68, 69].
 The signals were detected using a template bank that lacked spins entirely.
-Farr et al. (in preparation) show that using nonspinning BNS templates for parameter estimation has negligible impact on sky localization.
-However, if one or both companions are spinning as fast as a millisecond pulsar, $\chi \sim 0.4$ [68], or even near breakup, $\chi \sim 0.7$ , then the orbital plane may precess; in this case, spins can no longer be neglected for detection [67] and may also be important for parameter estimation.
+Ref.
+[70] shows that using nonspinning BNS templates for parameter estimation has negligible impact on sky localization.
+However, if one or both companions are spinning as fast as a millisecond pulsar, $\chi \sim 0.4$ [71], or even near breakup, $\chi \sim 0.7$ , then the orbital plane may precess; in this case, spins can no longer be neglected for detection [69] and may also be important for parameter estimation.
 Since spinning BNS searches are still an active area of development, BAYESTAR's sky localization accuracy in this regime should be reexamined in the future.

-Although the response time of BAYESTAR has been driven by the anticipated timescales for kilonova and afterglow emission, a recurring question is whether there is any detectable EM signal in the seconds before, during, and after the merger itself.
+Although the response time of BAYESTAR has been driven by the anticipated time scales for kilonova and afterglow emission, a recurring question is whether there is any detectable EM signal in the seconds before, during, and after the merger itself.
 Since the GW inspiral signal is in principal detectable for up to hundreds of seconds before merger, one could imagine positioning rapidly slewing instruments to search for any prompt emission.
-This concept was explored by the authors [64], and will be revisted in further detail in both Sathyaprakash et al. (in preparation) and Chu et al. (in preparation).
+This concept was explored by the authors [66].